cliffhall/in-app-pro-shop/README.md

 ## STATUS
 Work in progress.

-## PREMISE
+## PREMISE;
 The goal of In-App Pro Shop is to allow Ethereum developers to add in-app purchases quickly with an existing system, and also to make it easy for them to support assets from other apps if they so choose.

-Using smart contracts that live on the blockchain, and a web-based maintenance application, it implements a franchise system, whereby anyone can create a Shop, define and categorize the [SKU](https://en.wikipedia.org/wiki/Stock_keeping_unit)s that identify the products they will sell, and integrate that Shop into their application.
+Using smart contracts that live on the blockchain and a web-based maintenance application, it implements a franchise system, whereby anyone can create a Shop, define and categorize the [SKU](https://en.wikipedia.org/wiki/Stock_keeping_unit)s that identify the products they will sell, and integrate that Shop into their application.